Skip to Content

 Sharing is caring!

-A quick web search will bring you a variety of patterns, for all tastes and skills.
+A quick web search will bring you a variety of patterns for all tastes and skills.
 But it’s always good when you don’t have to spend time looking it up yourself.
-And that’s what this list is for, to give you many options in one place.
+I hope you find your next adorable gnome project in this article.

 Crochet gnome patterns